Tatar–Russian code-switching: The origin of code-switching

 Russian was an administrative language, as well as a language of higher education, ever since the fall of Kazan.
-The literary Tatar language did not have Indo-European roots and was most closely related to several Oriental languages, whose prestige decreased after the Russian revolution whereas knowledge of Russian increased and many Russian words entered into the literary language.
+The literary Tatar language did not have Indo-European roots and was most closely related to several Turkic languages, whose prestige decreased after the Russian revolution whereas knowledge of Russian increased and many Russian words entered into the literary language.

 Tatar–Russian code-switching is based in from the asymmetric bilingualism of Tatars and the introduction of Russian schools, as well as total decline of the national culture as defined by educated Tatars after the 1930s.
 Another major factor is that the most commonly used language in the cities is Russian.
 Although there were many Russian-speakers present before the Revolution, more arrived as the result of population transfer in the Soviet Union.
 Tatars living outside of Tatarstan also code-switch, as there are no Tatar schools outside of Tatarstan.